Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Experiments

 \subsection{Perturbation Prediction on Benchmark Datasets (Q1)}

-We focused on multiple large-scale perturbation datasets that are widely adopted for this prediction task: 1) \cite{norman_2019} for human K562 cells, including gene expression profiles under single and double perturbations across 102 genes (128 double and 102 single perturbations) with 89,357 samples; 2) \cite{dixit_2016} for mouse BDMC cells, containing 19 single gene perturbations with 43,401 samples; and 3) \cite{adamson_2016} for human K562 cells, containing 82 single gene perturbations with 65,899 samples.
+We focused on multiple large-scale perturbation datasets that are widely adopted for this prediction task: (i) \cite{norman_2019} for human K562 cells, including gene expression profiles under single and double perturbations across 102 genes (128 double and 102 single perturbations) with 89,357 samples; (ii) \cite{dixit_2016} for mouse BDMC cells, containing 19 single gene perturbations with 43,401 samples; and (iii) \cite{adamson_2016} for human K562 cells, containing 82 single gene perturbations with 65,899 samples.
+ALIGNED predicts perturbation response profiles for all genes in the datasets.
 Our knowledge base $\mathcal{KB}$ integrates the Omnipath GRN \citep{turei_2016_omnipath} and the GO-based gene interaction graph from \cite{roohani_gears_2024}, covering 3,949 genes for the \cite{norman_2019} dataset and 2,958 genes for the \cite{dixit_2016} dataset.
 To evaluate methods on unseen perturbations, we split the test set of \cite{norman_2019} dataset to include 19 unseen single-gene perturbations and 18 unseen double-gene perturbations.
 The \cite{dixit_2016} and \cite{adamson_2016} datasets were split randomly.

 We evaluated ALIGNED variants built with an MLP or a $\mathcal{KB}$-embedded GNN as the neural component.
-Performance of ALIGNED was compared in Figure~\ref{fig:radar_plot} with state-of-the-art methods including: 1) GEARS, a GNN-based data-knowledge hybrid model \citep{roohani_gears_2024}; 2) foundation models scGPT \citep{cui_scgpt_2024} and scFoundation \cite{hao_scfoundation_2024}; 3) a linear additive perturbation model incorporating regulatory knowledge \citep{constantin_pert_2025}.
+Performance of ALIGNED was compared in Figure~\ref{fig:radar_plot} with state-of-the-art methods including: (i) GEARS, a GNN-based data-knowledge hybrid model \citep{roohani_gears_2024}; (ii) foundation models scGPT \citep{cui_scgpt_2024} and scFoundation \citep{hao_scfoundation_2024}; (iii) a transformer-based model State \citep{Adduri_state_2025}; (iv) a linear additive perturbation model incorporating regulatory knowledge \citep{constantin_pert_2025}.
 To ensure that all methods are measured on the same knowledge base, ALIGNED does not perform knowledge refinement during this comparison.

-To assess the contribution of each framework component, we conducted an ablation study comparing the complete ALIGNED framework against its neural component baseline (trained only on labelled data) in Figure~\ref{fig:line_plot}.
-We tracked performance through two complete iterations of ALIGNED, with each iteration consisting of adaptive neuro-symbolic alignment followed by knowledge refinement (denoted as Align/Refine 1, 2).